 After disappearing in late 2013, the Hawaiian Airlines credit card (formerly issued by Bank of America) re-emerged early last year as the Barclaycard-issued Hawaiian Airlines World Elite MasterCard.
-Those already holding one of the old Hawaiian Airlines Visa cards should have received their reissued World Elite MasterCard in mid-2014.
+Those already holding one of the old Hawaiian Airlines Visa cards were then reissued World Elite MasterCard in mid-2014.

 In the past, there were two different personal versions of the card: Visa Signature ($79 annual fee) and Platinum ($50 annual fee).
 Now, there’s one personal version (although there’s a business version, too).
 It’s a World Elite MasterCard, and it’s got a (higher) annual fee of $89.